MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Background

-\textbf{Adversarial Examples.} Adversarial example~\cite{10.1145/1014052.1014066,10.1007/978-3-642-40994-3_25,szegedy2013intriguing} refer to applying imperceptible perturbations to the original input of the target machine learning model, which misleads the victim model.
-Given an $L$-layer transformer network $F_\theta$ for classification in $d_Y$-dimensional space, and a training dataset $D = \set{(x_i, y_i)}_{i=1}^{n}$ in $d_X$-dimensional space, the adversarial perturbation $\delta$ is calculated by maximizing:
+Evasion attacks~\cite{10.1145/1014052.1014066,10.1007/978-3-642-40994-3_25,szegedy2013intriguing}, also known as adversarial attacks, refer to applying imperceptible perturbations to the original input of the machine learning model (in this work, neural network), which generates adversarial examples to fool the victim model.
+Given an $L$-layer neural network $F_\theta$ for classification in $d_Y$-dimensional space and a training dataset $D = \set{(x_i, y_i)}_{i=1}^{n}$ in $d_X$-dimensional space, the two primary goals of adversarial attacks are: \begin{compactenum} \item The generated perturbation $\delta$ can successfully mislead the network by maximizing (e.g., PGD attack~\cite{DBLP:conf/iclr/MadryMSTV18}):

-The generated adversarial examples are as similar as possible to the original natural examples by limiting $\delta$ to a relatively small domain:
+where $x_i \in \mathbb{R}^{d_X}$ and $y_i \in \set{0,1}^{d_Y}$, $\theta$ are the parameters of the current network and $\mathcal{L}_{CE}$ is the standard CE (Cross-Entropy) loss.
+The perturbation aims to decrease confidence in the ground truth labels while increasing confidence in wrong labels.
+Thus, the loss between the misleading outputs and the ground truth labels increases. \item The generated adversarial examples are as similar as possible to the original clean examples by limiting $\delta$ to a relatively small domain: